ContinualAI/avalanche/docs/benchmarks.rst

 Utils (Data Loading and AvalancheDataset)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| The custom dataset and dataloader implementations contained in this sub-module are described in more detailed in the How-Tos `here <https://avalanche.continualai.org/how-tos/dataloading_buffers_replay>`_ and `here <https://avalanche.continualai.org/how-tos/avalanchedataset>`_.
+| The custom dataset and dataloader implementations contained in this sub-module are described in more detailed in the How-Tos about `"data loading and replay" <https://avalanche.continualai.org/how-tos/dataloading_buffers_replay>` and `"Avalanche Dataset" <https://avalanche.continualai.org/how-tos/avalanchedataset>`.

 .. currentmodule:: avalanche.benchmarks.utils.data_loader